In the Order of Melchizedek and Traditions of Seth, Solomon, David and Yehoshua

 (Ten Commandments).

-From the Tanakh (Hebrew Bible), in the Book of D'varim (Deuteronomy) 4:10 the Israelites were instructed to gather… “The day you stood before the LORD your God at Horeb, when the LORD said to me, “Gather the people to Me that I may let them hear My words, in order that they may learn to revere Me as long as they live on earth, and may so teach their children.”
+From the Tanakh (Hebrew Bible), in the Book of D'varim (Deuteronomy) 4:10 the Israelites were instructed to gather… “The day you stood before the L-RD your G-d at Horeb, when the L-RD said to me, “Gather the people to Me that I may let them hear My words, in order that they may learn to revere Me as long as they live on earth, and may so teach their children.”

-Elohei Marom (the G-d of heights) tells Moshe about their idolatry in his absence; "And the Lord said to Moses: "Go, descend, for your people that you have brought up from the land of Egypt have acted corruptly.” - {Shemot 32:7/Exodus 32:7}
+The Source of all Creation tells Moshe about their idolatry in his absence; "And the Lord said to Moses: "Go, descend, for your people that you have brought up from the land of Egypt have acted corruptly.” - {Shemot 32:7/Exodus 32:7}

-Elohei Mishpat (the G-d of Justice) then threatens to destroy the Israelites, “Now, let Me be, that My anger may blaze forth against them and that I may destroy them, and make of you a great nation.” {Shemot/Exodus 32:10}, "Moses pleaded before the Lord, his God, and said: "Why, O Lord, should Your anger be kindled against Your people whom You have brought up from the land of Egypt with great power and with a strong hand?
+HaShem then threatens to destroy the Israelites, “Now, let Me be, that My anger may blaze forth against them and that I may destroy them, and make of you a great nation.” {Shemot/Exodus 32:10}, "Moses pleaded before the L-rd, his G-d, and said: "Why, O L-rd, should Your anger be kindled against Your people whom You have brought up from the land of Egypt with great power and with a strong hand?
 Why should the Egyptians say: 'He brought them out with evil [intent] to kill them in the mountains and to annihilate them from upon the face of the earth'?
 Retreat from the heat of our anger and reconsider the evil [intended] for Your people." – {Shemot/Exodus 32:11-12}

 As Moshe descended the mountain he witnessed their idolatry and in his distressed anger the tablets became heavy and were smashed to the ground; “As soon as Moses came near the camp and saw the calf and the dancing, he became enraged; and he hurled the tablets from his hands and shattered them at the foot of the mountain.” – {Shemot 32:19/Exodus 32:19} This day of anger was the 17th day of the Hebrew Month of Tammuz, ‘The day of National Tragedy’, known as Shivah Asar B’Tammuz (the Fast of the Seventeenth of Tammuz), which commemorates the beginning of a three week mourning period actually commemorating five great Israelite tragedies including the broken Tablets.)

-“The God who cannot be seen, is seen, not only by Moshe and Yehoashua (Joshua), but also by Aaron, Nadab and Abihu and seventy of the elders of Israel up upon Mount Sinai where they would eat a ‘covenant affirmation meal’ solidifying the covenant between Elohei Yisroel (The G-d of Israel) and the Israelites.
-There the elders beheld Elohei Tseva’ot (The G-d of Hosts) “and they perceived the God of Israel, and beneath His feet was like the forming of a sapphire brick and like the appearance of the heavens for clarity.” – {Shemot/Exodus 24:10)
+“The G-d who cannot be seen, is seen, not only by Moshe and Yehoshua (Joshua), but also by Aaron, Nadab and Abihu and seventy of the elders of Israel up upon Mount Sinai where they would eat a ‘covenant affirmation meal’ solidifying the covenant between HaShem Yisroel (The G-d of Israel) and the Israelites.
+There the elders beheld Elohei Tseva’ot (The G-d of Hosts) “and they perceived the G-d of Israel, and beneath His feet was like the forming of a sapphire brick and like the appearance of the heavens for clarity.” – {Shemot/Exodus 24:10)

 The Decalogue or Ten Declarations, of course do not carry the entirety of HaShem’s (G-d’s) 613 instructions (Commandments) to His people, but rather they contain within them the kernel from which all commandments emerge.
 There are two versions of the Ten Commandments recorded in the Torah.
 First in Exodus 20, and once again in Deuteronomy 5.
 The two version are almost identical with slight variations.
 The record in Deuteronomy is somewhat more in-depth as this is the retelling of events by Moshe recalling the events 40 years earlier with additional insight and commentary.